Updated on October 31, 2022 by Sarina Tariq

 A type of fabric that is defined by the process of weaving (by using the jacquard attachment on the loom) that creates it.
 It is a decorative fabric with an intricately woven pattern.
 Some types of jacquard fabrics have specific names, such as damask and brocade.

 A natural fiber woven from long soft and shiny vegetable fiber from the plant Jute.
 Used to make shoes, rugs, decor and more.
-It is extremely durable and eco friendly as it is biodegradable
+It is a very durable and eco friendly as it is biodegradable

 Fabric made of cotton, linen, wool, worsted, or manmade fibers and blends;The name means earth colour and is derived from Indian word; this fabric is a Tan or dusty colored warp face twill.